778 · 817 · 0748

 The referral instinct

-The presentations I most commonly pass on: patterns that are primarily relational or psychological rather than somatic (to trauma therapists); post-surgical or complex orthopaedic presentations where a specialist physiotherapist is better placed; situations where a working medical diagnosis would change what I do (to a GP); pelvic floor dysfunction that requires internal assessment (to a pelvic floor physiotherapist).
+The presentations I most commonly pass on: patterns that are primarily relational or psychological rather than somatic (to trauma therapists); post-surgical or complex orthopaedic presentations where a specialist physiotherapist is better placed; situations where a working medical diagnosis would change what I do (to a GP); pelvic floor dysfunction that requires internal assessment (to a pelvic floor physiotherapist/midwife).

 I will tell you early — not after you have committed to a course of treatment — if I think something is outside my scope or would be better served elsewhere.